“Blockchain Identity Management offers a decentralized and secure solution that puts users back in control via a distributed trust model”

 - Legal Procedures

 While undergoing any legal process, a user may have to submit different identity proofs like proof of age, proof of occupation, address proof, and various other documents.
 With the help of blockchain identity management, people might not have to carry multiple documents wherever they go.
 Legal entities, as well as government bodies, can verify an individual from a single blockchain based identity.
-Therefore, the comprehensive background check is no more required.
+Therefore, a comprehensive background check is no more required.

 - E-commerce Checkout